aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/eating/birkat-hamazon/birkat-hamazon-thanks-for-the-food-a-creative-translation-by-reb-zalman.html.md

 <body>
 Title: ברכת המזון | Thanks for the Food, an interpretive translation of the Birkat Hamazon by Rabbi Zalman Schachter-Shalomi<br />
 Primary contributor: zalman.schachter-shalomi<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=10070">http://opensiddur.org/?p=10070</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=10070">http://opensiddur.org/?p=10070</a>
 <p />
 <hr />